Holiday rentals in Loch Lomond

 Popular amenities for Loch Lomond holiday rentals

-All About Loch Lomond
+All about Loch Lomond

 Immortalised in both songs and literature, Loch Lomond is a freshwater lake that creates a breathtaking natural border with the Highlands of Scotland.
 Carved by glaciers, it is one of the biggest lakes in the United Kingdom.
 As you stand at the southern tip of the loch in Balloch, it stretches out as far as the eye can see, around 35 kilometres into the distance.
 It is framed by a dramatic backdrop of mountains and munros, casting dramatic reflections in the water.